Man fatally shot after trying to quell argument over intimate video, prosecutors say

 The girl was unable to contact Camara about removing the video because he blocked her on social media.

-Roughly three hours before the shooting, the 18-year-old woman was watching a livestream from Camara and accidentally alerted him she was watching, prompting him send her a text message, say the charges.
+About three hours before the shooting, the 18-year-old woman was watching a livestream from Camara and accidentally alerted him she was watching, prompting him to send her a text message, say the charges.
 While texting with Camara, the 18-year-old called the girl he had previously dated, who was with Orozco and another friend.

 Camara agreed to meet the 18-year-old — who, unbeknownst to him, hatched a plan with the girl, Orozco and the third friend to confront Camara, who they knew had a gun, according to charging papers.